keboola/ex-azure-cost-management/README.md

 OAUTH_APP_SECRET=...
 ```

-### OAuth scopes
+### Scopes

+Set the required scopes in the Azure Portal in the settings of the OAuth application.

 `API permissions` -> `Azure Service Management` -> `user_impersonation`

-### OAuth tokens
+### Tokens

-- OAuth tokens are result of login to specific Azure account.
+- OAuth tokens are result of login to the specific Azure account.
 - OAuth login is not part of this repository.
-It is done in other parts of KBC, see [OAuth 2.0 Authentication](https://developers.keboola.com/extend/generic-extractor/configuration/api/authentication/oauth20/).
+It is done by the [OAuth API](https://developers.keboola.com/extend/generic-extractor/configuration/api/authentication/oauth20/).
 - Component uses the OAuth tokens to authorize to the [Azure Cost Management API](https://docs.microsoft.com/en-us/rest/api/cost-management).
 - The `access_token` and `refresh_token` are part of `config.json` in `authorization.oauth_api.credentials.#data`.
 - Component uses `refresh_token` (expires in 90 days) to generate new `access_token` (expires in 1 hour).